ndf-zz/remootio-adapter/README.md

    - Spurious Sensor: In the case of a spurious triggering of the home sensor, an error condition is flagged and the motor is stopped.
+   - Not at Home: If the home sensor is prematurely triggered, the hoist will attempt to continue retraction after Home-Retry seconds.
    - Sensor Failure: If the home sensor fails "open", or if the state logic is out of sync, the hoist will not react to up (raise) commands.
 If the sensor fails "closed", and max